Top

 How often are you planning to update the models?

 We plan to update the models with every major release of IntOGen.
 IntOGen is updated regularly with publicly available data from somatic point mutations from patient cohorts.
-We foresee that as more samples are included in IntOGen, more specific models meeting the minimum quality required will be available.
+We foresee that as more samples are included in IntOGen, more models meeting the minimum quality required will be available.

 What gene-tumor type models are featured in the website?